-The nearest major airport is the Region of Waterloo International Airport; this airport has international and domestic flights from Kitchener and is 12 miles (19 km) from the centre of Waterloo.
+The nearest major airport is the Region of Waterloo International Airport, which has international and domestic flights from Kitchener and is 12 miles (19 km) from the centre of Waterloo.

 Another major airport is the John C. Munro Hamilton International Airport, which operates domestic flights from Hamilton and is 45 miles (72 km) from Waterloo.
-Other airports within approximately 100 km of Waterloo include the Toronto's Pearson International Airport, Toronto Island Airport and the London International Airport.
+Other airports within approximately 60 miles (100 km) of Waterloo include Toronto's Pearson International Airport, Toronto Island Airport and the London International Airport.